- Support Us

 Located on the banks of the Mississippi River, between the Science Museum of Minnesota and Shepard Road.

-Construction began in 2003, and Science House opened with the Grand Opening of the Big Back Yard in June 2004.
+Science House opened with the Grand Opening of the Big Back Yard in June 2004.
 Today it houses the Science Museum's innovative Resource Center for Educators.

 WHY IT'S IMPORTANT